rutgerblom/SDDC.Lab/README.md

 4. If there is no local [VyOS](https://www.vyos.io/) ISO image in the software repository, SDDC.Lab will automatically download and use the latest nightly build of [VyOS](https://www.vyos.io/).
 Keep in mind, however, that this nightly build is part of their development branch.
 Because of this, they may make changes to their product or command syntax as part of their development, which might break the deployment of the Pod-Router.
 For this reason, if/when you update your [VyOS](https://www.vyos.io/) software image within the software repository, we recommend that you do not delete the existing file, but rather, rename it, so that you can always fall-back to that file should there be changes in the newer version.
 If after you download an updated [VyOS](https://www.vyos.io/) image you are unable to ping across the Pod-Router, or if you notice the Pod-Router is missing some configuration, this is probably the cause.
 This is out of our control, and are very thankful to the [VyOS](https://www.vyos.io/) team for providing the nightly image build to the public for free.
 That said, as we identify changes in the [VyOS](https://www.vyos.io/) command syntax, we will do our best to implement those changes in future releases.
 As we make changes to this in our development branch, we'll do our best to also document them in the CHANGELOG.md file within our development branch.

-5. When deploying a Federation configuration using NSX v4, the Workload VM Ansible playbook will fail.
-As this is the last task in the deployment steps, the Pod(s) have properly deployed, and it's just the Workload VMs that are missing from the deployment.
+5. When deploying a Federation configuration using NSX v4.0.0.1, the Workload VM Ansible playbook will fail when the playbook attempts to connect the VM's vNIC to the stretched NSX-T segment.

 ## Issues With Various Software Versions